akazukin5151/marey/README.md

 Install the dependencies with `pip install -r requirements.txt`

-Bokeh is optional, it is only used for interactive plots
+Bokeh and Altair is optional, it is only used for interactive plots and depends on your choice

 # Running